siobhanlgorman/knits-and-pieces/README.md

 #### Forking the Repository

-* To fork the project navigate to the favoureats repository at https://github.com/siobhanlgorman/knits-and-pieces
+* To fork the project navigate to the knits and pieces repository at https://github.com/siobhanlgorman/knits-and-pieces
 * Above the list of files click the dropdown code menu.
 * Select the https option and copy the link.
 * Open the terminal.